TaylorHawkes/ChatGPTBrowserExtension/README.md

 ## Credit

-This project is originally forked from [ChatGPT for Google](https://github.com/wong2/chat-gpt-google-extension) and has elements pulledfrom Grepper (https://www.codegrepper.com)
+This project is originally forked from [ChatGPT for Google](https://github.com/wong2/chat-gpt-google-extension) and has elements pulled from Grepper (https://www.codegrepper.com)